-Sick Leave Accrual.
+- Sick Leave Accrual.
 All regular full-time employees accrue sick leave at the rate of 4 hours per payroll period for 26 pay periods, 4.335 hours per payroll period for 24 pay periods during continuous employment beginning with their date of hire.
 Temporary full-time employees begin to accrue sick leave after six months of continuous employment with no break in service.
 Sick leave accrual rates are prorated for employees working less than full time.
-Employees eligible to earn sick leave who work six or more continuous months, leave a legislative payroll, and then are re-employed within five years of their separation, are eligible to accrue sick leave immediately upon re-employment.

-Emergency Sick Leave Upon Initial Employment.
-Upon initial employment (within 30 months of start date) and with approval of the appointing authority, an employee is eligible for use of up to 240 hours for emergency sick leave.
+Employees eligible to earn sick leave who work six or more continuous months, leave a legislative payroll, and then are re-employed within five years of their separation, are eligible to accrue sick leave immediately upon re-employment. - Emergency Sick Leave Upon Initial Employment.
+Upon initial employment (within 30 months of start date) and with approval of the appointing authority, an employee is eligible for use of up to 240 hours- for emergency sick leave.
 An employee appointed to a part-time position is eligible for a prorated amount for use of emergency sick leave.
 The negative balance shall be reduced proportionately as sick leave is accumulated.
 An employee may continue to use emergency sick leave until the emergency sick leave balance is depleted.
 If additional sick leave is used before the sick leave balance has been restored to a positive balance sufficient to cover the time off needed, the time will be charged to vacation or the appointing authority may grant leave without pay.
-If an employee has a negative sick leave balance upon termination of service, the negative balance must be eliminated by charging the time first to vacation leave and then, to the extent necessary, to reduce pay.
+If an employee has a negative sick leave balance upon termination of service, the negative balance must be eliminated by charging the time first to vacation leave and then, to the extent necessary, to reduce pay. - Emergency Sick Leave During Widespread Illness.
+An appointing authority may adopt temporary policies that permit negative sick leave balances, additional sick leave, or similar related measures, if the appointing authority determines that a widespread illness threatens or may threaten the appointing authority's ability to effectively conduct its usual business functions. - Employees on Military Leave.
+Employees reinstated from military leave must be credited with sick leave as though actually employed, as provided under Minnesota Statutes § 192.261. - Sick Leave Record.
+Each agency shall keep a current record of each employee's sick leave accruals which must be made available to the employee upon request.